Use Cases

 Payload Format

-Webhook payloads are thin events — they contain the checkout intent ID and the event type, not the full resource.
-To get the complete checkout intent state, call the API after receiving the event.
+Most webhook payloads are thin events — they contain the resource ID and the event type, not the full resource.
+To get the complete state, call the API after receiving the event.
 Example Payload:Thin events keep webhook payloads small and stable.
-The API always returns the most current state of the checkout intent, so fetching after notification ensures you have the latest data.
+The API always returns the most current state of the resource, so fetching after notification ensures you have the latest data.

 Webhook Headers